ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 log should produce the same values as contained in the PCRs; if they don't match, the log may have been tampered with.
 See {{using-tpm}}).

-There are multiple event log formats which may be supported as viable formats of Evidence between the Attester and Verifier:
+There are multiple event log formats which may be supported as viable formats of Evidence between the Attester and Verifier, but to simplify interoperability, RIV focuses on just three:

-* IMA Event log file exports {{IMA}}
+* TCG UEFI BIOS event log for TPM 2.0 (TCG PC Client Platform Firmware Profile) {{PC-Client-BIOS-TPM-2.0}}

-* TCG UEFI BIOS event log (TCG EFI Platform Specification for TPM Family 1.1 or 1.2, Section 7) {{EFI-TPM}}
+* TCG UEFI BIOS event log for TPM 1.2 (TCG EFI Platform Specification for TPM Family 1.1 or 1.2, Section 7) {{EFI-TPM}}

 * TCG Canonical Event Log {{Canonical-Event-Log}}

-Attesters which use UEFI BIOS and Linux SHOULD use TCG Canonical Event Log {{Canonical-Event-Log}} and TCG UEFI BIOS event log {{EFI-TPM}}, although the CHARRA YANG model {{I-D.ietf-rats-yang-tpm-charra}} has no dependence on the format of the log.

 # Standards Components